thisisjonchen/mlnotes/README.md

   - However, this means more $m$ = good!
   - If a learning algorithm suffers from high variance, getting more training data is likely to help

+Back to our example with housing predictions: Say we implemented a regularized linear regression model on housing prices, but it makes unacceptably large prediction errors.
+What can we try next?
+Which will be used if either high variance vs. high bias?
+- Get more training examples (fixes high variance)
+- Try smaller sets of features (fixes high variance)
+- Try getting additional features (fixes high bias)
+- Try adding polynomial features($x_1^2, x_1^3, x_1x_2, etc$) (fixes high bias)
+- Try increasing/decreasing the regularization term $\lambda$
+  - Increase (fixes high variance)
+  - Decrease (fixes high bias)